winglang/awesome-wing/README.md

 - [winglang/voting-app](https://github.com/winglang/voting-app) - A simple voting app using the Wing Cloud Library and DynamoDB.
 - [winglang/workshop-bedrock](https://github.com/winglang/workshop-bedrock) - A workshop for using Amazon Bedrock generative AI with Wing.
 - [winglang/gwomp](https://github.com/winglang/gwomp) - Sends a cute little slack message with a list of assigned GitHub issues and PRs so you can be on top of thaaaaangs.
+- [Chriscbr/wing-releases-discord-bot](https://github.com/Chriscbr/wing-releases-discord-bot) - A discord bot that posts about new versions of Wing to the [Wing Discord server](https://t.winglang.io/discord).

 ## Resources